MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-markdown-blobs.md

 }
 ```

-## Map markdown one-to-many fields to search fields
+## Map Markdown one-to-many fields to search fields

 Field mappings associate a source field with a destination field in situations where the field names and types aren't identical.
-But field mappings can also be used to match parts of a markdown document and "lift" them into top-level fields of the search document.
+But field mappings can also be used to match parts of a Markdown document and "lift" them into top-level fields of the search document.

 The following example illustrates this scenario.
 For more information about field mappings in general, see [field mappings](search-indexer-field-mappings.md).

 Assume a search index with the following fields: `raw_content` of type `Edm.String`, `h1_header` of type `Edm.String`, and `h2_header` of type `Edm.String`,`.
-To map your markdown into the desired shape, use the following field mappings:
+To map your Markdown into the desired shape, use the following field mappings:

 ```http
 "fieldMappings" : [